Online Colleges in Louisiana

 Louisiana, a state known for jambalaya and jazz, is proving it has a lot to offer when it comes to education, too.

-Despite facing unprecedented budget shortfalls, the state has dedicated funds to bettering their colleges and universities, encouraging enrollment and degree completion, and providing an even more robust offering of online opportunities.
+Despite continued budget shortfalls, the state remains focused on improving colleges and universities, encouraging enrollment and degree completion, and providing an even more robust offering of online opportunities.

 Overview of Higher Education in Louisiana

-There are 64 degree-granting institutions in Louisiana, according to a 2015-2016 report by the National Center for Education Statistics (NES).
-Of those, 33 are public, 14 are private non-profit and 17 are private for-profit.
+There are 56 degree-granting institutions in Louisiana, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
+Of those, 32 are public, 15 are private non-profit and 9 are private for-profit.

-To attend one of the state’s 4-year institutions, Collegeboard.org reports that residents will pay an average of $8900 in tuition and fees.
-Out of state students will pay closer to $22,690.
-Both rates are significantly lower than the national average.
+To attend one of the state’s 4-year institutions, NCES reports that in-state tuition and fees fall right around the national average, at approximately $9,358.
+Out of state students will pay closer to $22,208, which is thousands below the average.

 Louisiana is a member of the Southern Regional Education Board (SREB), a 15-state collaboration aimed at bettering higher education.
 Through this organization, residents of participating states are able to enroll at schools in other participating states while paying in-state tuition rates.